 Reactivity: May react exothermically with water releasing heat.
 Adding an acid to a base or base to an acid may cause a violent reaction.
-Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
 Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
 Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).
+Sand and gravel dissolve in hydrofluoric acid, producing corrosive silicon tetrafluoride gas.
+Silicates react with powerful oxidizers such as fluorine, boron trifluoride, chlorine trifluoride, manganese trifluoride, and oxygen difluoride.
+Portland Cement reacts slowly with water forming hydrated compounds, releasing heat and producing a strong alkaline solution until reaction is substantially complete.